dokzai/Fall-2022-Shopify-Developer-Intern-Challenge/README.md

 # 🛍️ Shopify Fall 2022 Developer Challenge Submission
 Hey there 👋!
 My name is Judy and this is my submission to Shopify's Fall 2022 Developer Challenge!

 **So you can skip the setup**: I've left a link to the repl.it demo in my application, where you can feel free to run the automated testing, or use postman!
-I recommended running `npm run test` to test and see the basic functionality. **Created inventory items gets automatically assigned to a warehouse, if there is no warehouse available it will not create the item**
+I recommended running `npm run test` to test and see the basic functionality.
+Just click the Run button (looks like a play symbol) and it should start up the link to the server which can be used to test (feel free to copy the testing objects from the test folder). **Created inventory items gets automatically assigned to a warehouse, if there is no warehouse available it will not create the item**

 I made an API using **Express** and **Node.js** that connected to a **MongoDB database**.
 In order to simplify things I also created schemas using **Mongoose**.